sidmirza4/Surf-Shop/README.md

 # Surf-Shop
 Welcome Guys!
 This repo consists of my code for Surf-Shop from Ian's Code with Node course.
 In the course, Ian taught us the complete back-end part, but due to some reasons, he was unable to do the front-end.
 So, me and my friend [Sid](https://github.com/sidmirza4), did the front-end part.

-We have deployed the website on Heroku, and you can check it using the following link ... https://surfshop24.herokuapp.com/
+We have deployed the website on Heroku, and you can check it using the following link...
+https://surfshop24.herokuapp.com/
 Feel free to explore the website & make sure to leave us some Feedback.